 Light Corn Syrup

-I don’t use this technique every time I decorate.
-I just use it when I think there is a strong chance for bleeding like when using black and white side by side.
-I want to do anything I can to prevent icing from bleeding but, I don’t want to spend a lot of time by painting everything with light corn syrup.
+I don’t use this technique every time I decorate just use it when I think there is a strong chance for bleeding like when using black and white side by side.
+Sometimes we’ll do anything I can to prevent icing from bleeding, but I don’t want to spend a lot of time by painting everything with light corn syrup.
 I do however use it on my royal icing transfers that have a dark color such as the center of eyes and noses.
 No more bleeding!

-We dressed up like Toy Story characters (he was Woody and I am not really sure who I was), hugged penguins statues at the aquarium and looked at the elephants again.
+We dressed up as characters from Toy Story, hugged penguins statues and looked at the elephants again.
 We played in the creek, wrestled on the couch, jumped on the bed (don’t tell mommy!) and laughed and played all day every day.
 It was a blast and I want to do it again soon!
 I loved every minute we spend together.

-Anyway, I hope you have a great week and I hope this corn syrup tip comes in handy for your royal icing bleeding issues.
+Anyway, I hope you have a great week and I hope this tip comes in handy.
 Have a great week!